Ana-Ciobanu/SmartLibrarian_with_Streamlit/README.md

 - **AI Recommendations:** Generates friendly, conversational book suggestions using OpenAI's GPT models.
 - **AI-Generated Images:** Visualizes book covers or scenes using DALL-E.
 - **Text-to-Speech:** Listen to the AI recommendation.
+- **Speech-to-Text Input:** Use your microphone to speak your book request.
+The app will recognize your speech and allow you to paste the recognized text for recommendations.
 - **Conversation History:** View your previous queries and responses.

 ## Technologies Used